During the spring 2017 semester, the Global Café will focus on Civic Responsibility, Discourse, and Action

 • Building community capacity for productive and civil conversations about complex and divisive issues.

-This workshop provides an opportunity to learn new tools to effectively enhance student learning, program development and faculty collaboration, and community action and engagement.
+This workshop provided an opportunity to learn new tools to effectively enhance student learning, program development and faculty collaboration, and community action and engagement.

 Global Cafe Workshop for Students: